lblod/ember-rdfa-editor-lblod-plugins/README.md

   imageBaseUrl: 'https://register.mobiliteit.vlaanderen.be/',
 }
 ```
-The `endpoint` from where the plugin will fetch the roadsigns, and the `imageBaseUrl` is a fallback for the images that don't have a baseUrl specified, probably you won't need it if your data is correctly constructed.
+The `endpoint` from where the plugin will fetch the roadsigns, and the `imageBaseUrl` is a fallback for the images that don't have a baseUrl specified.
+This won't be used if your data is correctly constructed.

 ## standard-template-plugin